Nuclear organization dynamics during cellular reprogramming

 - Efficient and Rapid Isolation of early-stage Embryos from Arabidopsis thaliana Seeds (JOVE)

-- An efficient method for quantitative, single-cell analysis of Chromatin Modification and Nuclear Architecture in Whole-Mount Ovules in Arabidopsis (video tutorial)
+- An efficient method for quantitative, single-cell analysis of chromatin modification in Whole-Mount Ovules in Arabidopsis (video tutorial)

 - Video Tutorial: Quantification of Chromatin Modifications in whole-mount plant tissue (Link)

-- Analysis of 3D Cellular Organization of Fixed Plant Tissues Using a User-guided Platform for Image Segmentation (Link)
+- Protocol Guidelines: Analysis of 3D Cellular Organization of Fixed Plant Tissues Using a User-guided Platform for Image Segmentation (Link)

 - Transmission Electron Microscopy Imaging to Analyze Chromatin Density Distribution at the Nanoscale Level (Link)